 Welcome to our Online Patient Center!
 Here you can get information about what to expect during your visit with Dr. Phillips as well as important forms you can complete before your appointment to save time.

 We want your visit to be as stress-free as possible.
 Our staff will do everything we can to make sure your experience is pleasant and convenient.
 If you have any questions about these forms, please don’t hesitate to contact us.

-Capital City Vision Center believes in the value of eye care for you and your family.
-We have products and pricing to accommodate all budgets.
-Our office participates in most insurance programs.
-For patients who have little or no vision insurance coverage, flexible payment programs can be arranged.
+Capital City Vision Center believes in providing the best value for you and your family.
+We have products and pricing that aims to accommodate all budgets and our office participates in most insurance programs.
+For patients who have little or no vision insurance coverage, flexible payment programs may be arranged.
 To learn more about our payment options, please call our office directly.

 Our office accepts cash, checks, major debit and credit cards including MasterCard, and Visa as well as Care Credit, and Flex Spending.

 - Cafeteria Plans for most of your eye care needs

 All of the above plans can be used for all your eye care and eyewear needs, including eyeglasses, contact lenses, routine office visits and medical office visits.

 The Care Credit card is available to help people pay for health care expenses, often with an introductory period that is interest-free.
 We accept Care Credit for all of our services.
 To learn more or apply for the card, visit Care Credit here.

 Most insurance plans are accepted at our office.
 Since there are so many plans and coverage varies widely, please call us to find out if your plan covers care in our office.
 Our staff will verify and explain your benefits before your visit at no charge.